-- So you’ve decided one of two things… your unhappy, unfulfilled or just bored and need a new job OR alternatively a recruiter/company has sent you an Inmail/connection discussing an opportunity that really peaks your interest.
+So you’ve decided one of two things… you’re unhappy, unfulfilled or just bored and need a new job OR alternatively, a recruiter/company has sent you an Inmail/connection discussing an opportunity that really piques your interest.

-- Update your LinkedIn status and change to “open to new opportunities”.
+- Update your LinkedIn status and change it to “open to new opportunities”.

 - Apply to a Job Advert – Apply via quick links, send CV and attach email/cover note.
 Where do you look?
 All dependant on your industry sector but leading online job boards include Reed/Indeed/Jobsite/LinkedIn.

 - Put your CV on an online database/job site (as above).
 Why…?
 It will save you a lot of time and effort seeking jobs, let people come to you!

 - Set up job alerts on the job sites and key in key skill/technology criteria and get targeted jobs sent to you.

 - Search local Slack groups/meetup pages for opportunities.

 - Contact ex-colleagues, ex-managers and identify any new opportunities.

 - Contact companies based on news read and ask if there are any new opportunities in the pipeline.